 Round trip tickets start at CHF 90.50 per person.
-This price will be higher during the peak summer months.
+This price will be higher during the peak summer months (round trip tickets cost CHF 120 in the summer).
 This price includes the cable car ride and entrance into Matterhorn Glacier Paradise.
 There are several optional things to do on Glacier Paradise which will have additional fees.

 There are ways to save money when traveling to Matterhorn Glacier Paradise.
 Here are your options.

 The Peak2Peak Ticket allows you to visit both Matterhorn Glacier Paradise and Gornergrat on the same day.